SwissRef/Getting_Cleaning_Data_Assignment/README.md

 R Script is called run_analysis.R

 Assumptions:
-- The required data has been downloaded into the working directory, keeping the folder structure in place so the directory structure is@ [working directory] \getdata-projectfiles-UCI HAR Dataset\UCI HAR Dataset
+- The required data has been downloaded into the working directory, keeping the folder structure in place so the directory structure is: [working directory] \getdata-projectfiles-UCI HAR Dataset\UCI HAR Dataset
 - This UCI HAR Dataset directory has the directories [test] and [train]
 - Data in the Inertial Signals has been ignored, as later steps would remove it anyway
 - Data labels have been given names with Capitalisation, as this makes them easier to read